Soumendra Mohan Patnaik (M.Sc., M.Phil, Ph.D) Professor & HEAD

 | ||

-Vipin Gupta (M.Sc., Ph.D) Associate professor Wellcome Trust/DBT India Alliance “Intermediate fellow”
+Vipin Gupta (Ph.D) Associate professor Wellcome Trust/DBT India Alliance “Intermediate fellow”

 |